erickbytes/lofipython/content/blog/drafts/template.rst

 :date: 2020-09-13 21:07
 :author: lofipython
 :category: coding, programming, python
-:tags: api, tweepy, tweets, twitter
+:tags: api, making stuff with python, hacking
 :slug: delete-all-your-tweets-with-tweepy-and-the-twitter-api
 :status: published

 You may want to `download an archive <https://help.twitter.com/en/managing-your-account/how-to-download-your-twitter-archive>`__ of your tweets before deleting them.
 I did this and it took about a day to get my archive download.

-**How To Purge Your Tweet History with Python**
+**How to Do the Thing with Foo*

 #.
 First Step